techcampuk/pxt-invent/README.md

 https://www.inventblocks.com

 # Tech Camp
 This library, and the Invent!
 Robotics system, is produced by Tech Camp.
-Tech camp is the UK's original and longest-running engineering and coding Summer camp, with expert tutors studying at the UK's leading institutions.
+Tech Camp is the UK's original and longest-running engineering and coding Summer camp, with expert tutors studying at the UK's leading institutions.
 All our courses involve innovative take-home projects not available at any other camp so the learning and fun can continue at home.

 Learn skills in coding, 3D design, electronics, model-making, robotics and much more.
 Join other creative and like-minded students from around the UK and abroad for an experience like no other.
 To find out more about our Summer camps and courses, please vist https://www.techcamp.org.uk